HenrikBengtsson/port4me/README.md

 export PORT4ME_EXCLUDE_SITE
 ```

-In addition to ports excluded via above mechanisms, **port4me** excludes ports that are considered unsafe by the Chrome and Firefox web browsers.
-This behavior can be controlled by environment variable `PORT4ME_EXCLUDE_UNSAFE`, which defaults to `{chrome},{firefox}`.
-Token `{chrome}` expands to the value of `PORT4ME_EXCLUDE_UNSAFE_CHROME`, which defaults to [the set of ports that Chrome blocks](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/master/net/base/port_util.cc), and `{firefox}` expands to to the value of `PORT4ME_EXCLUDE_UNSAFE_FIREFOX`, which defaults to [the set of ports that Firefox blocks](https://www-archive.mozilla.org/projects/netlib/portbanning#portlist).
+In addition to ports excluded via above mechanisms, **port4me**
+excludes ports that are considered unsafe by the Chrome and Firefox
+web browsers.
+This behavior can be controlled by environment variable
+`PORT4ME_EXCLUDE_UNSAFE`, which defaults to `{chrome},{firefox}`.
+Token `{chrome}` expands to the value of
+`PORT4ME_EXCLUDE_UNSAFE_CHROME`, which defaults to [the set of ports
+that Chrome blocks], and `{firefox}` expands to to the value of
+`PORT4ME_EXCLUDE_UNSAFE_FIREFOX`, which defaults to [the set of ports
+that Firefox blocks].

-Analogously to excluding a set of ports, one can limit the range of ports to be scanned by specifying command-line option `--include`, e.g.
+Analogously to excluding a set of ports, one can limit the range of
+ports to be scanned by specifying command-line option `--include`,
+e.g.

 ```sh
 {alice}$ port4me --include=2000-2123,4321,10000-10999
 10451
 ```

 where the default corresponds to `--include=1024-65535`.
+Analogously
-Analogously to `--exclude`, `--include` can be specified via environment variables `PORT4ME_INCLUDE` and `PORT4ME_INCLUDE_SITE`.
+to `--exclude`, `--include` can be specified via environment variables
+`PORT4ME_INCLUDE` and `PORT4ME_INCLUDE_SITE`.

 ## Scan a predefined set of ports before pseudo-random ones

-In addition to scanning the user-specific, pseudo-random port sequence for a free port, it is possible to also consider a predefined set of ports prior to the random ones by specifying command-line option `--prepend`, e.g.
+In addition to scanning the user-specific, pseudo-random port sequence
+for a free port, it is possible to also consider a predefined set of
+ports prior to the random ones by specifying command-line option
+`--prepend`, e.g.

 ```sh
 {alice}$ port4me --prepend=4321,11001 --list=5